Unlocking Marine Potential: Advancing R&D Partnerships in Newfoundland and Labrador Workshop

 This panel will focus on two strategically important areas, Arctic and offshore operations, where benchmarking Canadian maritime practices against international standards is both timely and essential.
 The objective is to assess where Canada is currently leading, where it may be falling behind, and to generate expert-driven recommendations for enhancing standards, improving performance, and identifying future collaborative project opportunities.

 Panelists will discuss challenges and advancements in ensuring safe and sustainable operations, highlight key gaps in comparison with global benchmarks, and explore how modernizing training and addressing workforce needs can strengthen Canada’s position in these critical domains.
-This session will help inform targeted breakout discussions to further refine priorities and project ideas.
+This session will help inform targeted breakout discussions to further refine priorities and project ideas, especially for the Marine Innovation NL initiative.

 Discussion Themes: